Series · Terraform Agents · Chapter 7

 The two env vars come from ARMS — ARMS_OTLP_ENDPOINT is in the ARMS console, ARMS_LICENSE_KEY from your account.
 Wire both via Terraform outputs into the cloud-init template.

 The reward: in ARMS you can see “this agent run took 12s; 9s of it was the third LLM call to qwen-max.”
 That’s the kind of visibility that actually changes how you build agents.
+The first time I saw a span tree from a real production session I rewrote the planner to skip retrieval when the user message was short — saved ~30% on p95 the same week.

-Step 4: metrics with CloudMonitor
+Step 4: Metrics with CloudMonitor#

 CloudMonitor catches the host-level metrics automatically (CPU, memory, network) once you install the cloud-monitor agent — which the install_cloud_monitor flag on the ACK node pool already does.
 For ECS, add to cloud-init: